-Testing of of electrical power system equipment
+The testing of electrical power system

 • Solid insulation testing